nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

 1. Exclude the `coin`: In this case, we will take the minimum `coin` count from the previous `set => dp[index-1][t]`
 2. Include the `coin` if its value is not more than `t`: In this case, we will take the minimum count needed to get the remaining total, plus include `1` for the current `coin` => `dp[index][t-denominations[index]] + 1`

-Finally, we will take the minimum of the above two values for our solution:
+Finally, we will take the minimum of the above two values for our solutionMimicPQ:

 ```js
 dp[index][t] = min(dp[index - 1][t], dp[index][t - denominations[index]] + 1);